Sarasota Journal

 The Sarasota Journal was an American daily newspaper published in Sarasota, Florida, from 1952 until 1982.
-The Journal was founded in 1952 by publisher Lindsay Newspapers Inc. as an afternoon companion to their morning daily Sarasota Herald-Tribune newspaper.
+The Journal was founded on April 16, 1952, by publisher Lindsay Newspapers Inc. as an afternoon companion to their morning daily Sarasota Herald-Tribune newspaper.

 Citing steadily declining circulation figures, Lindsay Newspapers shut down the Journal just before a sale of the larger Herald-Tribune to the New York Times Company in late 1982 for an estimated $87 million.
 The final circulation figure for the Journal was 5,337, about one-third of the paper's reach in the early 1960s.

 The paper's last date of publication was July 9, 1982.